 Doctors at the Royal Hobart Hospital discovered Samantha, an IT manager, had developed sepsis and a liver blockage.
 She ended up in the intensive care unit.

 Two surgical procedures later and doctors were still unable to clear the blockage and fix the damage.
-It was decided she needed specialised care at a bigger hospital, so Samantha and her mother were told they had to travel to the Austin Hospital in Melbourne via an air ambulance.
+It was decided that Samantha needed specialised care at a larger specialist hospital.
+That was when Samantha and Nikki planned next steps and their travel to the Austin Hospital in Melbourne was organised via an air ambulance.

 “It was daunting, but we knew that when people are very, very ill, Melbourne was the place to be,” Nikki said.
 “Because she was such a unique case it was the best thing for her.”